hygieia/hygieia/Docker/README.md

 * node/npm
 * gulp

+The webserver will run both on gulp and apache.
+You can reach the dashboard at http://localhost:3000 (for gulp) or http://localhost:3001 (for apache)

 ## Installation
 The Dockerfile first installs all apt packages needed and then proceeds with the installation of npm and maven.